 Research Fellow / Projects Coordinator, Faculty of Engineering

-After successfully completing his doctoral research at Loughborough in 2012, Martin joined the newly formed Additive Manufacturing and 3D Printing Research Group at the University of Nottingham as a Research Coordinator and Research Fellow.
+After successfully completing his doctoral research at Loughborough in 2012, Martin joined the newly formed Additive Manufacturing and 3D Printing Research Group at the University of Nottingham as a Research Fellow and Research Coordinator.

-Martin has been captivated by additive technologies since 2004.
-Since embarking on his academic career, he has written several academic and non-academic papers on the topic, spoken at various events and contributed to Additive Manufacturing projects in aerospace, automotive, industrial machinery and the medical and retail sectors.
+Martin has been interested in additive technologies since he saw them for the first time in 2004.
+After embarking on his academic career, he has written several academic and non-academic papers on the topic, spoken at various events and contributed to AM projects in aerospace, automotive, industrial machinery and the medical and retail sectors.

 Martin's areas of focus are the economics and efficient operation of AM as well as the benefits that can be derived from adopting the technology.
 From 2010 on, Martin's work has concentrated on the development of novel approaches to production costing and build time estimation.
 Further areas of interest are process selection, computational build volume packing approaches (pictured) and shape complexity measurement techniques.

 Martin also investigates the environmental sustainability of additive processes, with an emphasis on energy consumption, to assess whether AM provides a pathway to more sustainable manufacturing and also more benign products.

 Forming the fundament of his research agenda, Martin is interested in investigating and further establishing two particular viewpoints on AM technology:

 - Treatment on AM as a "parallel" manufacturing technology (term coined by Ruffo et al., 2006) enabling the contemporaneous creation of different parts or products.
 This aspects creates direct consequences in the fields of Operations Research and Operations Management.